Tennis player with tennis elbow

 Pain Management Tips for Treating Tennis Elbow at Home

-• Try The “RICE” Method: RICE stands for Rest, Ice, Compression, & Elevation.
-When the inflammation of tennis elbow first arises, try to refrain from activities (like painting) that rely heavily on the use of the forearm muscles.
-Your doctor may even recommend that you wear a splint or brace to force immobilization of the elbow.
-For the first 2-3 days, apply ice packs to the elbow and forearm for 15-20 minutes at a time, several times throughout the day.
-At the 4 day mark, try to apply alternating rounds of ice and heat.
+For the first two to three days, apply ice packs to the elbow and forearm for 15-20 minutes at a time, several times throughout the day.
+At the four-day mark, try to apply alternating rounds of ice and heat.
 Now that the swelling has gone down, the heat will draw blood (rich in healing nutrients) to the tendon.
 As needed, elevate the arm or use loose compression wraps to reduce any swelling.

-• Take Anti-Inflammatory Medications: Try over-the-counter NSAIDs, like aspirin or ibuprofen, to manage your pain.
+Try over-the-counter NSAIDs, like aspirin or ibuprofen, to manage your pain.
 Keep in mind that you can always upgrade to steroid injections or prescription-strength medications if OTC drugs do not prove sufficient relief.

-• Fruits, like pineapples, cherries, and berries
+• Fruits like pineapples, cherries, and berries

-• Leafy Greens, like spinach, kale, or Swiss chard
+• Leafy greens, like spinach, kale, or Swiss chard

-• Fatty Fish, like salmon, tuna, or mackerel
+• Fatty fish, like salmon, tuna, or mackerel

 • Nuts, like walnuts or almonds